STMicroelectronics/x-cube-azure-telematics/Projects/B-U585I-IOT02A/Applications/NetXDuo/Nx_Azure_IoT/README.md

 ### Hardware and Software environment

-  - This example runs on STM32U585xx devices with a WiFi module (MXCHIP:EMW3080) with this configuration :
+  - This example runs on B-U585I-IOT02A board with STM32U585xx chip with either WiFi or cellular modem.

+  - To use B-U585I-IOT02A on-board WiFi module (MXCHIP:EMW3080) the C pre-processor define USE_WIFI must be defined in IDE project configuration with value 1 (USE_WIFI=1).
+USE_CELLULAR=1 must not be defined.

+    The WiFi module is used with following configuration:

     + MXCHIP Firmware 2.1.11